-(iv) Determination of Rate of Interest and calculation of Interest Amounts each time at which the Rate of Interest is to be determined, determine the Rate of Interest for the relevant Interest Period.
+(iv) Determination of Rate of Interest and calculation of Interest Amounts

+The Principal Paying Agent, in the case of Floating Rate Notes, and the Calculation Agent, in the case of Index Linked Interest Notes, will at or as soon as practicable after each time at which the Rate of Interest is to be determined, determine the Rate of Interest for the relevant Interest Period.
 In the case of Index Linked Interest Notes, the Calculation Agent will notify the Principal Paying Agent of the Rate of Interest for the relevant Interest Period as soon as practicable after calculating the same.